Skip to content

 Fringe Rate = $180,000 / $500,000 = 36.0%

-Small GovCon firms typically carry fringe rates between 30% and 45%.
+In our experience working with small GovCon firms, fringe rates typically fall between 30% and 45%.
 Firms offering richer benefits packages (higher 401(k) match, premium health plans) trend toward the upper end.
 Firms with a younger workforce and lower health insurance costs trend lower.
 A fringe rate outside this range is not wrong by default, but it warrants review to confirm all costs are correctly classified.

 The Overhead Rate: Indirect Costs of Performing Contract Work